open-education-hub/binary-security/sessions/06-buffer-management/README.md

 ```
 Notice that buffer allocation is done by simply subtracting its intended size from the current stack pointer (`sub rsp, 0x20`).
 This simply reserves space on the stack (remember that on x86 the stack grows “upwards”, from higher addresses to lower ones).

-> A compiler may allocate more space on the stack than explicitly required due to alignment constraints or other hidden elements (like canary values).
+> A compiler may allocate more space on the stack than explicitly required due to alignment constraints or other hidden values.
 To exploit a program, the C source code may not be a good enough reference point for stack offsets.
 Only disassembling the executable will provide relevant information.

 Buffers can be also be stored in other places in memory, such as the heap, `.bss`, `.data` or `.rodata`.